 A record 60,241 people visited Omaha’s Henry Doorly Zoo & Aquarium over the 2016 Memorial Day weekend to see the new African Grasslands.
-The Grasslands is a $73 million, twenty eight acres, exhibit that houses elephants, giraffes, white rhinos, cheetahs and impala, as well as mixed species habitats, wading pools and interactive demonstration areas.
+The Grasslands is a $73 million, twenty-eight acres, exhibit that houses elephants, giraffes, white rhinos, cheetahs and impala, as well as mixed-species habitats, wading pools and interactive demonstration areas.
 I pondered sixty thousand people wandering an African savanna grassland and thought about the two pet rabbits in our boyhood backyard and our other pet animals and wondered why I didn’t want a pet kangaroo.

-Eleven ships made up the First Fleet to Australia; three of the ships were store ships and they carried only a meager amount of food and supplies.
+Eleven ships made up the First Fleet to Australia; three of the ships were store ships and they carried only a meagre amount of food and supplies.
 But they did carry rabbits to breed in rabbit farms and enclosures; providing an endless supply of meat to the new colony.

-Thomas Austin a landowner in Victoria is credited with introducing the rabbit into Australia; he imported twenty four wild rabbits from England and released them into the wild so that his guest could entertain themselves with the sport of hunting.
-Within a number of years the twenty four rabbits had multiplied into millions and had spread across New South Wales, South Australia, and Queensland.
+Thomas Austin a landowner in Victoria is credited with introducing the rabbit into Australia; he imported twenty-four wild rabbits from England and released them into the wild so that his guest could entertain themselves with the sport of hunting.
+Within a number of years, the twenty-four rabbits had multiplied into millions and had spread across New South Wales, South Australia, and Queensland.
 By 1890 rabbits were spotted in Western Australia.
-The flimsy barbed wire fence that was put up in the early 1900’s to keep the wild rabbits out of the barren farm land of Western Australia was known as the Rabbit Proof fence; the fence is over two thousand miles long.
+The flimsy barbed wire fence that was put up in the early 1900s to keep the wild rabbits out of the barren farmland of Western Australia was known as the Rabbit Proof fence; the fence is over two thousand miles long.

-Our backyard shared fences with the backyards of three neighbors.
+Our backyard shared fences with the backyards of three neighbours.
 The Italians had a lush unkempt, overgrown yard and the Greek’s backyard was mostly covered in bricks with a small strip of grass; the Greek flag was painted on the back of the house by the back door.
 A modest roof provided shelter under a small back veranda.
 Sometimes the Greeks would cook on an open fire under the veranda.
 One afternoon the rabbits didn’t come to the fernery door.
 And the next afternoon they still hadn’t appeared.
 And the rabbits never did come back to the fernery door.
-My brother to this day will continue to declare under oath that on the second afternoon the rabbits didn’t return he heard party laughter and chatter and caught the seductive aroma of barbecue wafting over the back yard fence.
+My brother to this day will continue to declare under oath that on the second afternoon the rabbits didn’t return he heard party laughter and chatter and caught the seductive aroma of barbecue wafting over the backyard fence.

-The cockatoos cage was kept in the spare room; at night a blanket was draped over the cage in an attempt to keep them silent, calm, and still.
+The cockatoo’s cage was kept in the spare room; at night a blanket was draped over the cage in an attempt to keep them silent, calm, and still.
 We called the room off the dining room the spare room.
 It also had a door to the fernery.
-Everything that couldn’t be thrown away, because it might be used some day, was put in the spare room; it would be today’s storage locker.
+Everything that couldn’t be thrown away, because it might be used someday, was put in the spare room; it would be today’s storage locker.
 At one time the galah also slept in the spare room; just as the rabbits, white mice, and guinea pigs did.
 I also slept in the spare room.
 It became my bedroom.
 Dad and granddad lined the walls and ceiling with masonite, built a window into the wall that looked out onto our sideway and the Italians kitchen window, put glass panels in both doors, and a louvre window into the wall edging the fernery.
 The spare room was from then on known as John’s room.

 And last week a woman who was cycling along the Reisling Trail in the Clare Valley was attacked by a kangaroo.
-The Clare Valley is just an hour and a half north of Adelaide; South Australia’s cosmopolitan coastal capital city with a population of one million plus people.
+The Clare Valley is just an hour and a half north of Adelaide; South Australia’s cosmopolitan coastal capital city with a population of one million-plus people.
 The huge marsupial was standing on a ledge and leapt onto the trail knocking Sharon Heinrich and her friend off their bikes.
 Sharon is having surgery to repair her ruptured breast implants.

 I only went to Healesville Sanctuary a couple of times.
 Back then Healesville was a small sleepy country town, thirty miles outside of Melbourne.
-The Sanctuary was surrounded by rolling hills and rich gum tree forests and it’s perimeter was defined by wire fencing.
-Additional wire fencing was used to create walk through habitat areas for wallabies, kangaroos, and emu’s.
+The Sanctuary was surrounded by rolling hills and rich gum tree forests and its perimeter was defined by wire fencing.
+Additional wire fencing was used to create walkthrough habitat areas for wallabies, kangaroos, and emus.
 Pathways wandered through natural bushlands and they also connected wire fenced areas that housed wombats, dingoes, koalas, and Australian native birds.
 And it was not every day that you got to see a platypus close up; it was before we thought of nature parks.
 Mum had packed a picnic lunch which we carried into one of the fenced picnic table areas.
-The fence was to keep the emu’s, wallabies, and kangaroo’s from hopping and wandering away; and they were relentless in their enthusiasm for our picnic lunch food.
+The fence was to keep the emus, wallabies, and kangaroo’s from hopping and wandering away; and they were relentless in their enthusiasm for our picnic lunch food.

 No human food was safe.
 Not the food on a plate, the food in a bag, or the food in your hand.
 Today at the Sanctuary three cafes cater for every taste and budget and you can preorder a gourmet picnic hamper or barbecue packs to enjoy in one of the lawn areas.
 I don’t think you can share your lunch with the animals anymore.

 Today you can eat kangaroo and emu.
-In 1980 kangaroo was legalized for human consumption in South Australia, and the rest of Australian followed in 1993.
+In 1980 kangaroo was legalized for human consumption in South Australia, and the rest of Australia followed in 1993.
 There are probably only a few countries that eat their Coat of Arms; Eritrea’s Coat of Arms features the camel, Botswana’s two zebras, and the Royal Arms of England the lion.
 I think a quaint tradition would be to celebrate Australia Day each year by throwing a few Coat of Arms burgers on the backyard barbie.
-I’m thinking a seventy thirty blend ground kangaroo and emu patties, served with beetroot, pineapple, and a fried egg.
+I’m thinking of a seventy thirty blend of ground kangaroo and emu patties served with beetroot, pineapple, and a fried egg.
 The barbie goes low and slow on January 26th.